arifzulfugarov/arifzulfugarov/README.md

 If an idea or problem comes up, chances are I’ll try to break it down and build a working solution.

-My main tech stack includes Java, Python, Go, and C++, with experience using Spring Boot, Flask, Django, .NET, and React.
+My main tech stack includes Java, Python, Go, and C, with experience using Spring Boot, Flask, Django, .NET, and React.
 I regularly work with Docker, Kubernetes, Helm, and CI/CD pipelines.

 I’m currently working as a Software Engineering Intern at Ericsson, contributing to a Kubernetes-based orchestration platform and gaining hands-on experience with cloud-native systems and DevOps practices.